Contextual Multi-Factor Authentication (MFA)

 Make sure the MFA check application uses a lambda to set the aud and applicationId claims to values expected by any access token consumers.

-This is similar to doing a conditional step-up authentication on the interstitial page but avoids using the step up API.
+This is similar to doing a conditional step-up authentication on the interstitial page, without using the step-up API.

 MFA Challenges Outside Of The Login Process

-If you need to prompt for MFA outside of the login process, you want to use step up authentication.
-For example, if you want to challenge for MFA when a user performs a high-risk action like initiating a money transfer.
-Use the APIs to perform this process.
+If you need to prompt for MFA outside of the login process, use step-up authentication.
+For example, you could display an MFA challenge when a user performs a high-risk action like initiating a money transfer.
+Use the 2FA API to perform this process.

 Limitations On MFA Challenges